caseyg/awesome/TOPICS.md

 *   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.

-*   [leochiu-a/universal-agents](https://github.com/leochiu-a/universal-agents) - This repository hosts the canonical rules and skills every AI Agent must follow so that behavior stays consistent across runtimes.
+*   [leochiu-a/universal-agents](https://github.com/leochiu-a/universal-agents) - The Lightest Shared Standard for AI Agents

 *   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents